 - Elevator capacity is limited to one to two people to aid physical distancing.

-- Please note: not all interior doors are equipped with power assistance.
+- Please note that the main entrance and interior doors are not equipped with power assistance.
 Please ask a gallery attendant for assistance.

-- Backless seating is available in the Fineberg and Lower Rose galleries and the interstitial space between the Lower Rose and the Lois Foster Wing.
-Gallery stools are available on request from our gallery attendants.
+- Backless seating is available in the Fineberg and Lower Rose galleries, and the Lois Foster Wing, and the Foster Wing stairwell.

-- Accessible restrooms are located on the Museum’s second floor in the Lower Rose Gallery and the Lois Foster Wing.
+- Accessible restrooms are located on the museum’s second floor in the Lois Foster Wing.

 - Baby-changing stations are located in bathrooms in the Lois Foster Wing.